qt-labs/vscodeext/README.md

-# Qt Extensions for Visual Studio Code
+# Qt Extension for VS Code

 ## Overview

-This repository contains the source code for the Qt extensions for Visual Studio Code.
+This repository contains the source code for the Qt Extension for Visual Studio Code.

 ## Development